Will Medicare Cover Insulin?

 What happens if I need multiple types of insulin?

-The $35 limit applies separately to each type—so you may pay $35 per month for each.
-For example, if you use both a rapid-acting and a long-acting insulin, each will have its own $35 cap.
+The $35 limit applies separately to each covered insulin product, so you may pay $35 per month for each one.
+For example, if you use more than one covered insulin product, each will have its own $35 cap.

 Is insulin covered during the Medicare Part D coverage gap?